2026 City Council elections

 Can I follow the vote counting?

 Vote counting starts at 10 p.m. on election night and is open to the public.
+Early voting will be held at Laugardalshöll Arena.
 The count will be streamed live on the Reykjavík City website.

 Electoral register presented and location of constituency electoral commission

-The Reykjavík Constituency Electoral Commission will be located at Reykjavík City Hall during the polling session and at the counting location after the polling session ends.
+The Reykjavík Constituency Electoral Commission will be based at Reykjavík City Hall during the polling session, while the constituency electoral commissions for Reykjavík North and Reykjavík South will operate from Laugardalshöll Arena during the count.

 The main members of Reykjavík's constituency electoral commission are: